lacework-dev/scripts/lw-oci-integration/tf/README.md

 5. Install the Lacework CLI and configure with your API key.
 For more information, see the [Lacework CLI Guide](https://docs.lacework.net/cli/).

-   **Note:** The step to install the CLI may fail with permission denied on the OCI cloud shell.
-If this happens, install as follows:
+   **Note:** The install location in OCI cloud shell must be changed.
+Please install lacework CLI as follows:
       ```
       curl https://raw.githubusercontent.com/lacework/go-sdk/main/cli/install.sh | bash -s -- -d /home/oci/bin
       ```